sav-che/TL-2/Authors/Calloni, Silvio {std. Calloni}.md

-> [!cite] BHL link: this entry starts at [page 316](https://www.biodiversitylibrary.org/item/103861#page/326/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 316](https://www.biodiversitylibrary.org/page/33266623) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Calloni, Silvio (1851-1931), Swiss botanist, born at Pazzallo nr.
 Lugano, educated at schools in Lugano, studied at the universities of Genève and Pavia, Dr. sci.
-Pavia 1884, assistant at the Herbier Delessert Genève 1878-1883, in Pavia 1884-1893, teacher of natural sciences at the Lycée cantonal of Lugano 1894-1912, died at Lugano. (*Calloni*).
+Pavia 1884, assistant at the Herbier Delessert Genève 1878-1883, in Pavia 1884-1893, teacher of natural sciences at the Lycée cantonal of Lugano 1894-1912, died at Lugano.
+**Abbreviated name**: *Calloni*

 #### Herbarium and types